Sangean HDT-1

 Adjacent-channel selectivity 63.5 dB (noise limited)

-The spectacular adjacent-channel selectivity is very noticeable on the air.
-It is far better than that of any analog-IF tuner I've ever used, including tuners with two 110-kHz ceramic filters.
+The spectacular adjacent-channel selectivity is quite noticeable on the air.
+It is much better than that of any analog-IF tuner I've ever used, including tuners with two 110 kHz ceramic filters.
 The filter adapts independently to interference on each side of the tuned frequency.
 In addition, the digital-IF filter yields much cleaner audio for multipath-laden signals with adjacent-channel interference.
-See the HDT-1X review for details.
+See the HDT-1X review for more.

 The audio output level is very high.
 I built a little pot-in-a-box variable attenuator so I could run A/B listening tests with other tuners.
 A fixed attenuator allows no compensation for the widely varying HD levels I found on the air.